 The Statements of Fiduciary Net Position, in addition to assets, includes a separate section for the deferred outflows of resources.
-This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and as such, will not be recognized as an outflow of resources (deduction) until then.
+This separate financial statement element, deferred outflows of resources, represents a consumption of net assets that applies to future periods and as such, they will not be recognized as an outflow of resources (deduction) until then.
 In addition to liabilities, the Statements of Fiduciary Net Position includes a separate section for deferred inflows of resources.
-This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and as such, will not be recognized as an inflow of resources (addition) until that time.
+This separate financial statement element, deferred inflows of resources, represents an acquisition of net assets that applied to future periods and as such, will not be recognized as an inflow of resources (addition) until that time.